Rjolaverria/IBM-AI-Engineering/README.md

-# IBM-ML-capstone
+# IBM-Machine-Learning
-Capstone project for IBM Machine Learning course.
+Machine Learning Projects for the IBM AI Engineering course.